-Trump’s choice to head the FDA is largely viewed as a strong choice, but the nominee's financial ties to the industry could pose a conflict of interest, Henry Kerali reports
+Trump’s pick to head the FDA is largely viewed as a strong choice, but the nominee's financial ties to the industry could pose conflicts of interest, Henry Kerali reports

 If you have a razor-sharp ear, and you live in Massachusetts and California, on March 10, you may have heard what sounded a lot like a collective sigh of relief.
 For all the talk about a potential shake-up of the FDA, with President Donald J. Trump nominating Scott Gottlieb to lead the FDA, the president has selected a candidate who appeases the establishment.

 For states like Massachusetts and California in particular, two notable pharma and biotech hubs, the consensus appears to be one of approval as Gottlieb is largely viewed as one of the industry’s own.

 As a qualified physician, Gottlieb has extensive experience in the pharmaceutical industry.
 He currently serves as a clinical assistant professor of Medicine at New York University and is a resident fellow at the American Enterprise Institute.

 What’s more, the FDA nominee is no stranger to the organization having previously served as deputy commissioner during the George W. Bush administration.
 But intriguingly, some of Gottlieb’s views run counter to some of Trump’s key policies as Sarah Carlin-Smith of Politco points out:

 When it comes to drug prices, Gottlieb has historically favored industry-friendly policies that don’t align with Trump’s most prominent ideas.
 Gottlieb has opposed negotiations in Medicare’s prescription drug program, a policy traditionally supported by Democrats that Trump has embraced.
 Though negotiations wouldn’t fall under FDA authority, Gottlieb would be yet another top administration health care official who's opposed drug negotiations...
 [He] also opposes drug importation, another idea Trump has supported as a way to lower costs.